|

 into its home and acclimatises to the house's heating arrangements I

 replace the plain wedges with more ornamental ones.
+A Victorian English Bagatelle Table This was a family heirloom which had seen

 some pretty bad treatment over the years and had end ed